zahumenskyduri/netatmo/README.md

 The modules themselves don't have any kind of display, so this project is an attempt to make a compact dedicated display for the NetAtmo weather station with at least indoor and outdoor temperatures, using a Raspberry Pi and a e-Paper screen.

-The first setup I tried is this one:

 - [Raspberry Pi Zero W][3].
 The Zero W can be found with a soldered header if soldering is not your thing: it is called a [Raspberry Pi Zero WH][4].
 See [here][5] or [here][6].

 - [PaPiRus ePaper / eInk Screen HAT for Raspberry Pi][7].
 I used the 2.7 inch screen, which has a resolution of 264 x 176.